jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

         def test_assertion_error_w_true(self):
             assert None is not True
-            assert False is True
+            assert False is not True
-            assert True is True
+            assert True is not True

     # NOTES